ranftc/Processor/README.md

 # Processor

-Date Start:
+Date Start: 11/26/19
-Date End:
+Date End: 12/5/19

 Language: C

 Required to run program:
-- Understanding the assigned Instruction Set requirements and exectuions.
+- Understand the assigned Instruction Set requirements and exectuions, found in repository as a pdf.
 - mem_in.txt set of hexadecimal opcode values.
 - mem_out.txt is what the output file should look like.
 It's used for verification.